teor2345/walking-onions-wip/specs/04-reconstructing-endives.md

     Sub-Algorithm: INDEX_FROM_RANGE_KEYS(R)

+        # XXXX double-check that we are actually looking at the
+        # right relay.  teor says that our algorithm is supposed to
+        # use the hsdir at the the _next_ index on the ring, not the
+        # _previous_ one.
+They are probably correct.

     First, sort R according to its 'pos' field.

     For each member (m, pos, idx) of the list R: